telerik/fiddler-everywhere-docs/knowledge-base/configure-vpn-with-fiddler.md

 7. To ensure proper OS network configuration is preserved, refer to the [Disconnection VPN](#disconnecting-vpn) section.

+>important Due to some architectural differences in how VPN is set on macOS, you will need to strictly follow the order of

-## Disconnecting VPN
+## Reusing VPN

-To prevent Cisco VPN from using cached proxy information, we must first stop the Cisco VPN software and then close Fiddler Everywhere (or pause Capturing mode).
-The workflow for Cisco VPN alongside Fiddler Everywhere is as follows:
+To prevent Cisco AnyConnect from using cached proxy information, we must first stop the Cisco VPN software and then close Fiddler Everywhere (or pause Capturing mode).
+The workflow for Cisco AnyConnect alongside Fiddler Everywhere is as follows:

 1. Start Fiddler Everywhere and enable Capturing mode.

-2. Connect the Cisco VPN client.
+2. Connect the Cisco AnyConnect client.

 3. Capture traffic.

-4. Disconnect the Cisco VPN client.
+4. Disconnect the Cisco AnyConnect client.

 5. Stop Fiddler Everywhere with disabled Capturing mode.

+>important Preserving the order of execution of the above steps is mandatory for macOS users.